Does Pool Stabilizer Evaporate? CYA Levels Explained

 If you discover your CYA is too high, you'll notice these symptoms:

-- Chlorine doesn't seem to work effectively
+- Chlorine requires much higher levels to work effectively

 - You're adding more and more chlorine with little effect